gustavofernandesn/cardbins/README.md

 # Cardbins

-This gem will help you to identify the card's brand name by the initial bin.
+- Search the brand name of credit and debit cards;
-You should inform the first six digits of credit or debit card.
+- The first six digits of card is required.

-Included Cards:
+Cards supported:

-- MASTER
+- MASTER;
-- VISA
+- VISA;
-- ELO
+- ELO;
-- AMEX
+- AMEX;
-- TICKET
+- TICKET;
-- SODEXO
+- SODEXO;
-- VR
+- VR;
-- ALELO
+- ALELO;
-- HIPERCARD
+- HIPERCARD.

 ## Installation